Last updated: 29 October 2019

 We think there could be more simple and effective ways of helping operators simultaneously identify potential abuses and improve the customer experience.
 For instance, a Quality of Experience dashboard that already combines data collection from the operating system and SIM to provide in-depth information on end-user behavior, could signal any peculiarities in roaming use.
 It also has the added benefit of allowing MNOs to enhance their service by flagging network issues as soon as they arise, bringing further benefits to the consumer.
-For more information on the dashboard, make sure you view the video below for a summary.

 While we’re excited about the Commission’s vision of a single digital market and the obvious benefits for consumers, there are clearly wrinkles to overcome.
 To ensure fairness, there must be ways for operators to intervene if the changes were unfairly exploited.
 Ultimately, consumers could suffer if this behavior was permitted—reducing revenues needed to continue improving the network and services.
 We’re interested to see how the situation plays out, as operators adapt their business models to the new landscape.